RedTuna/mysolr/docs/user/userguide.rst

 .. admonition:: Using concurrent searchs

-    It's needed Gevent module for using requests.async so if you need concurrent searchs you have to install Gevent
+    It's needed Gevent module in order to use requests.async, so if you need concurrent searchs, you must install Gevent

 Indexing documents